petrobras/3W/README.md

 ## Overview

 A 3W dataset's general presentation with some quantities and statistics is available in [this](overviews/_baseline/main.ipynb) Jupyter Notebook.

-## Citation

-As far as we know, the 3W dataset was useful and cited by the works listed [here](CITATIONS.md).
-If you know any other paper, master's degree dissertation or doctoral thesis that cites the 3W dataset, we will be grateful if you let us know by commenting [this](https://github.com/Petrobras/3W/discussions/3) discussion.
-If you use the 3W dataset with any purpose, please cite the aforementioned paper and the 3W dataset itself as specified [here](CITE.md).

 # 3W toolkit